Links on Android Authority may earn us a commission. Learn more.

 The Garmin Venu 2 Plus is the best sleep tracker from Garmin

 The Venu 2 Plus can also measure your sleep duration, stages, and total time awake.
-We were happy to find these values aligned with our Fitbit Sense during testing.
+We were happy to find these values aligned with our Fitbit Sense during our Garmin Venu 2 Plus review.
 The Garmin watch also tracks blood oxygen levels, respiration rates, and overnight movements.
-These values were pretty accurate compared to other devices but what we really love is the deep well of extrapolated insights you’ll find each morning in the Garmin Connect app.
+What we really love is the deep well of extrapolated insights you’ll find each morning in the Garmin Connect app.
 Not only does the app provide a breakdown of your sleep quality, but it also offers tips on how to improve your daily habits and bedtime routine.

-Beyond the bed, the Venu 2 Plus is a more well-rounded device than ever, which is why it’s our top pick from Garmin.
+Beyond the bed, the Venu 2 Plus is a more well-rounded device than ever, which is why we consider it one of the best Garmin watches you can buy.
 To start, the Venu line is the company’s smartwatch for the masses.
 We value its excellent build and incredible GPS accuracy and, during testing, were unsurprised to find highly accurate health and fitness tracking on board as well.
 It even offers smart features like Garmin Pay support and music storage.

 However, to make this generation stand apart, Garmin added voice assistant support as well as support for on-wrist phone calls.
-For us, this makes the device an incredibly balanced tool for all-day wear and the best smartwatch Garmin has to offer.
+Additionally, the watch features an FDA-approved ECG app for taking on-demand readings and monitoring for signs of AFib.
+For us, this makes the device an incredibly balanced tool for all-day wear and one of the best Garmin watches available.
 Sure, battery life could be improved, but rapid charging alleviates the issue slightly.
 Plus, it still blows the 18-hour Apple Watch Series 8 out of the water.

 What makes it stand out

 - Garmin Connect is dense with data: Garmin’s companion app offers more insight and data analysis than most of the competition.
-For a truly deep look at your shut-eye, Garmin delivers.
+For an intense look at your shut-eye, Garmin delivers.

-In addition to the traditional sleep data, Whoop also records users’ input in the form of a Journal feature.
+In addition to the traditional sleep data, WHOOP also records users’ input in the form of a Journal feature.
 Each morning, the app opens with the prompt “What happened yesterday?” inviting users to record details that may be affecting their sleep quality.
-Individuals can choose what they want to record including everything from hydration, travel, or alcohol intake to caffeine and mental health factors.
+Individuals can choose what specifics they want to record.
+Options include everything from hydration, travel, or alcohol intake to caffeine and mental health factors.
 We found this feature makes it very easy to identify trends and pinpoint the result of specific behaviors in regard to sleep quality.

 What makes it stand out

-- Offers actionable insights: By tracking trends and organizing users’ journal entries, the Whoop 4.0 helps make connections between behavior and rest, so you can easily determine what you need to change to improve your sleep.
+- Offers actionable insights: By tracking trends and organizing users’ journal entries, the WHOOP 4.0 helps make connections between behavior and rest.

 The Withings Sleep is the best nonwearable sleep tracker

-The Withings Sleep collects your data throughout the night, basing your sleep stages on your body movement.
+The Withings Sleep collects your data throughout the night, determining your sleep stages by your body movement.
 The pad tracks all the basics: sleep duration in each phase, interruptions, and heart rate.
 It also offers some extras you won’t find on a wearable sleep tracker.
-The Withings Sleep has a built-in microphone that can help detect breathing disturbances and identify signs of chronic conditions such as sleep apnea.
+The Withings Sleep has a built-in microphone that can help detect breathing disturbances.
+This allows the mat to identify signs of chronic conditions such as sleep apnea.

-In the morning, Withings displays all of your data in Health Mate, the same companion app mentioned above utilized by the Withings Scanwatch.
-Compatible with both iOS and Android phones, Health Mate is very easy to use and provides plenty of detailed information, including a sleep score.
+In the morning, Withings displays all of your data in Health Mate.
+Health Mate is the same companion app mentioned above utilized by the Withings ScanWatch.
+Compatible with both iOS and Android phones, Health Mate provides plenty of detailed information, including a sleep score.
 It even offers tips on how to improve your sleeping habits.
 If you have any concerns about your sleep quality, you can export your data as a PDF to share with your healthcare provider.

 Between the one-time setup and the automatically generated “sleep diary” for sharing data with your doctor, the Withings Sleep is the best no-fuss sleep tracker.
 For shoppers who want to track sleep but don’t want to fiddle with a wearable, this is the best buy on our list.